kaleissin/django-mailrobot/README.rst

 Ever had to change the signature or add a recipient to N hardcoded emails spread all throughout your code?
 Hardcode no more!
 Use mailrobot instead.

+Depends on Django, with a version between 1.8 and 1.10, inclusive.

 Installation
 ============